-- 1. The dissertation must form a coherent body of work addressing a single research topic. - 2.
-Each paper must be distinct; therefore, each paper must address different questions, perspectives (e.g. phenomenological/theoretical/conceptual frameworks, or methodological approaches), or goals (e.g. identification of predictors, risk factors and moderators, estimation of effects, or testing explanations) regarding the research topic.
-The purpose and scope of each paper should be presented as part of the proposal and accepted by the committee at that time. - 3.
+- 1. The dissertation must form a coherent body of work addressing a single research topic. - Each paper must be distinct; therefore, each paper must address different questions, perspectives (e.g. phenomenological/theoretical/conceptual frameworks, or methodological approaches), or goals (e.g. identification of predictors, risk factors and moderators, estimation of effects, or testing explanations) regarding the research topic.
+The purpose and scope of each paper should be approved by the committee. - 3.
 The dissertation must have four sections, each may comprise multiple chapters: - a.
-An introductory section that presents the research topic with general background, the general theoretical/conceptual framework (if a general framework does not cover all papers, the conceptual framework section within each paper may be acceptable at the discretion of the committee), and the purpose, scope, and justification for each specific aim and paper. - b.
-A results section that comprises three chapters, one for each paper.
+An introductory section that presents the research topic with general background; the general theoretical/conceptual framework (if a general framework does not cover all papers, the conceptual framework section within each paper may be acceptable at the discretion of the committee); a synthesized summary of the purposes, scopes, methods, and key results of the three paper; and a conclusion that integrates the findings of the three papers and discusses implications.

+- b.
+The three sections for papers (one for each paper).
 Each paper must be deemed by the dissertation committee to be of publishable quality and formatted for specific peer-reviewed journals. - c.
-A concluding section that integrates the findings of the three papers and discusses implications. - d.
-An appendix section that includes any additional elaboration or details related to each paper required to support the level of training for a PhD dissertation project. - e.
+An optional appendix section that includes any additional elaboration or details related to each paper required to support the level of training for a PhD dissertation project. - d.
 All content and formatting requirements of the Graduate School must be followed.